Evolutionary-Intelligence/DistributedEvolutionaryComputation/Science-Robotics.md

 # Science Robotics

+* Kim, Y., Yang, Y., Zhang, X., Li, Z., Vázquez-Guardado, A., Park, I., Wang, J., Efimov, A.I., Dou, Z., Wang, Y. and Park, J., 2023.
+Remote control of muscle-driven miniature robots with battery-free wireless optoelectronics.
+Science Robotics, 8(74), p.eadd1053. ( **CMA-ES** | **Continuous Optimization** )
+  * "With a computational eBiobot model in hand, we then tackled the problem of optimizing the scaffold to maximize its forward walking speed.
+To do this, we coupled Elastica with the Covariance Matrix Adaptation Evolution Strategy algorithm (CMA-ES), a method specialized for dealing with nonlinear, nonconvex continuous optimization problems.
+Coupled with Elastica, CMA-ES was demonstrated as an efficient design tool for a range of engineering and biohybrid applications."
+    * M. Gazzola, L. H. Dudte, A. G. McCormick, L. Mahadevan, Forward and inverse problems in the mechanics of soft filaments.
+R. Soc.
+Open Sci.
+5, 171528 (2018).
+    * X. Zhang, F. K. Chan, T. Parthasarathy, M. Gazzola, Modeling and simulation of complex dynamic musculoskeletal architectures.
+Nat.
+Comm.
+10, 4825 (2019).
+    * N. Hansen, “The CMA evolution strategy: A comparing review,” in Towards a New Evolutionary Computation (Springer, Berlin, 2006), pp. 75–102.
 * Lee, R.H., Mulder, E.A. and Hopkins, J.B., 2022.
 Mechanical neural networks: Architected materials that learn behaviors.
 Science Robotics, 7(71), p.eabq7278. [ [www](https://www.science.org/doi/10.1126/scirobotics.abq7278) ] ( **GA** | **PS** )
 * Witte, K.A., Fiers, P., Sheets-Singer, A.L. and Collins, S.H., 2020.
 Improving the energy economy of human running with powered and unpowered ankle exoskeleton assistance.
 Science Robotics, 5(40), p.eaay9108. [ [www]() ] ( **CMA-ES** )
 * Vásárhelyi, G., Virágh, C., Somorjai, G., Nepusz, T., Eiben, A.E. and Vicsek, T., 2018.
 Optimized flocking of autonomous drones in confined environments.
 Science Robotics, 3(20), p.eaat3536. [ [www](https://www.science.org/doi/epdf/10.1126/scirobotics.aat3536) ] ( **CMA-ES** )